microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 ![Pins](images/Pins.png)

 		Figure 8: Pins

 **Generate the Project files**
 * Click the Generate button next to the project Resources to generate initializers and drivers for configured peripherals.

 ### Hardware Setup
- Follow the steps for Hardware setup:
+ Follow the below steps for Hardware setup:
-1. To power the PIC18F47Q10 device using external power supply the VOFF pin on the curiosity nano board should be connected to ground.
-Connect the pins VOFF pin to GND pin using the jumper.
-Refer Figure 10 for VOFF pin.
+1. To powerup the PIC18F47Q10 device using external power supply, the VOFF pin on the curiosity nano board should be connected to the ground.
+Connect the VOFF pin to GND pin using a jumper cable.
+Refer below figures.
-2. Connect external power supply to VTG and GND pins of the curiosity nano board to power the PIC18F47Q10 device using external power supply.
+2. Connect external power supply to VTG pin of the curiosity nano board to power up the PIC18F47Q10 device using an external power supply.
 Make sure external supply voltage is 3.3V.
-Refer Figure 9 for VTG pin.
+Refer below figures.
 3. Setup the hardware, as shown in Figure 10.

 ![VTG_and_VOFF_pins](images/VTG_and_VOFF_pins.png)